 User @bakingatcollege whipped up these amazing coconut oil cookies for her friend who just had surgery in college.

-A 2006 study found that eating chocolate promoted joy in many of the participants.
+A found that eating chocolate promoted joy in many of the participants.
 If you’re whipping up a batch of healthy, coconut oil cookies like the ones above, choose dark chocolate with a large percentage of cacao.
 Dark chocolate has more antioxidants and much less sugar than white chocolate, milk chocolate, or truffles.

 3. Cook for stress relief